 Shortis and Simpson run a world music choir, Worldly Goods.

-WORLDLY GOODS is a 60-voice community choir open to all comers.
+It is a community choir open to all comers.
 The repertoire is world music.
 No music reading skills or previous experience required.
 The joy of singing is the important ingredient.

-An active workshop program is part of the Worldly Goods calendar, and workshop leaders have included Tony Backhouse, Frankie Armstrong, Margret RoadKnight, Nino Tsitsishnili and Joseph Jordanian, Jeannie Lewis, and Rachel Hoare.
+An active workshop program is part of the Worldly Goods calendar, and workshop leaders have included Tony Backhouse, Frankie Armstrong, Margret RoadKnight, Nino Tsitsishnili and Joseph Jordanian, Jeannie Lewis, Rachel Hoare, Theodora Volti and more.

-The choir meets each Monday during school terms at Gorman House Arts Centre, Ainslie Avenue, Braddon, ACT.
-All welcome.
+Worldy Goods meets each Monday during school terms at Gorman House Arts Centre, Ainslie Avenue, Braddon, ACT.